 - Please refer to Install drivers for programmers and debuggers .

 Debugging involves two phases:

-Please note that, on the MSP430G2 LaunchPad and the chipKIT Uno32, the debugging session interferes with the output to the serial console.
-Don't use
+On the MSP430G2 LaunchPad and the chipKIT Uno32, the debugging session interferes with the output to the serial console.

 On the other LaunchPads, the serial console is not affected by the debugging session, as the USB connection acts as a hub for the programmer, the debugger and the serial console.